-The Channel Level control is a vertical slider that is adjusted in 1 dB increments and controls the output level for the channel.
-The Channel Levels can range from -60 dB to 12 dB.
-If you place the mouse over the slider, the numerical value of the level appears.
+The channel level control is a channel fader, which is adjusted in 1-dB increments and controls the output level for the channel.
+The channel levels can range from -60 to +12 dB.
+If you place the mouse over the fader, the numerical value of the level appears.